LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-behavior/README.md

 One catch of working with `equals()` is that its input parameter must be of type `Object`, even if we're working in a class like `Student`.
 The reason why will become more clear in the next lesson, where we introduce the `Object` class.
 For now, the practical implication is that we must convert, or **cast**, the input `o` to be of type `Student` with the syntax `(Student) o`.
 Then we compare the converted student's ID to that of the current student.

 <aside class="aside-pro-tip" markdown="1">
 Seasoned Java developers will tell you that every time you implement your own version of `equals()` you should also implement your own version of `hashCode()`. `hashCode()` is another special method that every class has.
 Understanding `hashCode()` would take us a bit far afield at this point, but we would be remiss to not mention it.
-If you want to read more, [go for it][implementing-hashcode]!
+If you want to read more, [go for it](https://www.sitepoint.com/how-to-implement-javas-hashcode-correctly/)!
 </aside>

 While you may not need to write your own `equals` method for each class you create, the more immediate implication for you as a new Java programmer is that you should *always use* `equals()` yourself when comparing objects.
 This is especially true when working with objects of types provided by Java, such as `String`.
 A class that is part of Java or a third-party library will have implemented `equals()` in a way appropriate for the particular class, whereas `==` will only check to see if two objects are the same literal object.